OpenVoiceOS/ovos-docker/docs/getting-started/docker/prerequisites/sound.md

 On modern Linux distribution, [PipeWire](https://en.wikipedia.org/wiki/PipeWire) now handles the sound stack on the system.

-!!! info "Souns server auto-detection"
+!!! info "Sound server auto-detection"

     `ovos-docker` supports both native PulseAudio and PipeWire, the containers will automatically detect which sound server is running on the operating system.